1. Uvik Software — for Technical AI Readiness with Engineering Follow-Through

 Who is Uvik Software the wrong fit for?

-Uvik is not the right choice for buyers who need a Big-4 brand on the engagement letter for board optics, a 200-person strategy team for cross-functional organisational change, or a vendor whose primary deliverable is a McKinsey-style executive deck.
-Buyers whose AI readiness question is fundamentally about culture, change management, and reorganisation rather than data and engineering should consider RSM, Avanade, or a Big-4 advisor in addition to or instead of Uvik.
+Uvik Software is not the right choice for buyers who need a Big-4 brand on the engagement letter for board optics, a 200-person strategy team for cross-functional organisational change, or a vendor whose primary deliverable is a McKinsey-style executive deck.
+Buyers whose AI readiness question is fundamentally about culture, change management, and reorganisation rather than data and engineering should consider RSM, Avanade, or a Big-4 advisor in addition to or instead of Uvik Software.

 What pricing and engagement model does Uvik Software use?

-Uvik prices readiness engagements on a fixed-scope or time-and-materials basis, with senior engineer rates in the $50 to $99 per hour range.
+Uvik Software prices readiness engagements on a fixed-scope or time-and-materials basis, with senior engineer rates in the $50 to $99 per hour range.
 There are no project management markups, no long-term lock-in contracts, and no hidden fees.
 Typical readiness engagements land in the $25,000 to $80,000 range depending on organisation size and depth of stakeholder interviews.
 Implementation work that follows the assessment is contracted separately.

 | Pros | Cons |